aligent/serverless-aws-nodejs-service-template/README.md

 `node-run npm run format` - format and save all source files according to prettier configuration

 ### Step through debug with VSCode
-This template comes with some pre-configured.
-This setup is a combination of:
+This template comes with some pre-configured settings for VSCode.
+The setup is a combination of:
-1. [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) - makes it easy to build, manage, and deploy containerized applications from VSCode
+1. [VSCode Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) - makes it easy to build, manage, and deploy containerized applications from VSCode
 2. `.vscode-configs` folder:
     - `launch.json` - launch VSCode debugger and attached to our docker container for debugging by `invoke local` or by running a test.
     - `tasks.json` -  tasks used by `launch.json` or support deploy to localstack.